 - an employee/independent contractor classification issue for a transportation services company; and

 - various matters in which the IRS challenged corporate and individual transactions as tax-motivated and lacking in economic substance.

 Ms. Kazaks also frequently counsels taxpayers and their advisers concerning litigation procedural matters, especially on questions of privilege and confidentiality.

 Ms. Kazaks focuses her pro bono practice on criminal defense matters.
 She has the privilege of representing, together with several colleagues, Danial Williams, who was one of the wrongly convicted “Norfolk Four” granted a conditional pardon in 2009 by Virginia Gov. Timothy Kaine.
 In connection with this case, the Mid-Atlantic Innocence Project honored Ms. Kazaks with a Defender of Innocence Award in 2010.

 Ms. Kazaks repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.
-She also was listed in The Best Lawyers in America 2013 in the tax law category and she was a finalist in the 2013 Legal Media Group/Euromoney Americas “Women in Law Awards.”
+She also was listed in The Best Lawyers in America 2013 and 2014 in the tax law category and she was a finalist in the 2013 Legal Media Group/Euromoney Americas “Women in Law Awards.”

 J.D., Georgetown University Law Center, 1994

 A.B., Political Science and History, Stanford University, 1991